- Youth Services

-On August 25, 1979, in the Reno County Detention Center, a 13-year-old boy was beaten and forced to commit acts of sodomy by three older juvenile boys.
-Two of the older youths were tried as adults and the other way dealt with under the juvenile code.
+On August 25, 1979, in the Reno County Adult Detention Center, a 13-year-old boy was beaten and forced to commit acts of sodomy by three older juvenile boys.
+Two of the older youths were tried as adults and the other was dealt with under the juvenile code.

 Each of the two older youth received a sentence of not less than five years nor more than life, and probation was not granted.
 All involved were under 18 years old.
 The impact on the victim and the offenders was devastating.

-As a result of the incident and other concerns about the Reno County Detention Center, a Juvenile Task Force was formed to identify problems associated with the detention of juvenile offenders in Reno County and to recommend solutions.
+As a result of the incident and other concerns about placing juveniles in the the Reno County Adult Detention Center, a Juvenile Task Force was formed to identify problems associated with the detention of juvenile offenders in Reno County and to recommend solutions.
 The Task Force was appointed by Reno County Commission Chairman Ralph Krehbiel and Hutchinson Mayor Joan Schrag.
 The following is the list of people who served on that task force:

 In January of 1980, a report was made to the Hutchinson City Commission and the Board of County Commissioners which identified a critical need for a temporary residential shelter for troubled youth.